weiling24/weiling24.github.io/_posts/2024-08-01-applied-data-science-project.md

 Developing models for mental health risk prediction might involve sensitive data from the respondents.
 The following ethical issues were carefully considered:

 1. Privacy
-- Mental health and social media usage are highly personal.
-Without strict privacy safeguards, participants may be unwilling to share data honestly, leading to limited datasets.
-Any misuse or leakage of such data could harm participants’ dignity, safety, or reputation.
-- Mitigation: Data anonymization was applied to remove identifying information.
-Only aggregated results are shared; no individual profiles are published.
-Access control and encryption were recommended for data storage/processing.
+- Personal details, mental health status, and social media usage patterns are usually highly sensitive.
+However, in this project, the dataset used contained no personal identifiers.
+As such, there is no privacy concern.

 2. Fairness
 - Models may perform better on certain demographic groups (e.g., gender, age, occupation), leading to biased risk predictions.
-Bias in mental health predictions could unfairly stigmatize some groups or overlook at-risk individuals.
+This could unfairly stigmatise some groups or overlook at-risk individuals.
-- Mitigation: Stratified sampling was used to preserve risk distribution across groups.
-SMOTE was applied to balance underrepresented High- and Low-Risk classes.
-Subgroup performance monitoring ensures no group is disproportionately disadvantaged.
+- Mitigation: Stratified sampling was used to preserve the mental health risk distribution across groups.
+SMOTE was applied to balance underrepresented High-risk and Low-Risk classes to prevent model from overfitting to the majority.

 3. Accuracy
-- Misclassifications may cause harm — e.g., false negatives could miss high-risk individuals, while false positives could cause unnecessary anxiety or interventions.
-Accuracy in mental health risk detection is critical because mistakes carry direct human consequences
+- Misclassifications (e.g., false negatives where high-risk individuals are predicted as low-risk) may reduce model's usefulness for early intervention.
-- Mitigation: Multiple models (Random Forest, Decision Tree, SVM) were benchmarked to assess robustness and reliability.
-Human-in-the-loop validation is recommended before using predictions in real interventions
+- Mitigation: Multiple models (Random Forest, Decision Tree, SVM) were compared to assess robustness and reliability.
+Evaluation with cross-validaiton and balanced metrics helps to ensure reliable performance.

-5. Accountability
+4. Accountability
-- If an AI model is used in real-world mental health screening, accountability must be clear — who is responsible for decisions made with AI predictions?
+- Suppose that model is used in real-world mental health screening, accountability must be clearly assigned.
-- Mitigation: Human-in-the-loop validation, clear responsibility framework, logging of all modeling decisions.
+- Mitigation: Human-in-the-loop validation is recommended as prediction shoudl complement and not replace, professional judgement.

 5. Transparency
 - Black-box models reduce trust and make it hard for stakeholders (researchers, clinicians, participants) to understand why predictions were made.
 Transparency is essential in healthcare-related AI, as stakeholders must justify outcomes to affected individuals